graymintmoon/graymintmoon.github.io/about.md

 <p>The summer of 2017 proved to be a major season of personal and professional growth for the both of us.
 Khristine's intuitions led her to follow her calling to extend her passions globally.
 So she created a heart-centered online business as a Minimalism and Feng Shui consultant for mothers around the world.</p>

-<p>Around the same time, I also wanted to pursue an ongoing dream - to become a freelance web developer.
+<p>Around the same time, I felt compelled to pursue an ongoing dream as well - to become a freelance web developer.
 For a long time I had been drawn to freelancing so I could work on projects and subjects that mean most to me.
 I especially wanted to leverage my expertise in front-end development with a specific client niche.</p>

 <p>Most importantly, having my own development and design business meant having more creative freedom and flexibility to enjoy a thriving work-life balance.</p>